trac-hacks/githubservicehook/README.markdown

 GitHub Service Hook Plugin for Trac
 ===================================

-Adds your git commit messages as comments to your track tickets.
+Adds your git commit messages as comments to your trac tickets.
 If a commit pushed to your github project contains a trac ticket number like `#123` anywhere in the commit message, this trac plugin will add your commit message as a comment to your trac ticket, like this: